HL7/vrdr/input/pagecontent/StructureDefinition-vrdr-death-certificate-intro.md

 **Note:**
 For NCHS submissions the replacement record status (REPLACE) has been deprecated within the VRDR IG, and this field be ignored.
-The replacement status of a submission is now specified as a message parameter and described in the [NCHS Vital Records Messaging IG].
+The replacement status of a submission is now specified as a message parameter and described in the <a href='https://build.fhir.org/ig/nightingaleproject/vital_records_fhir_messaging_ig/branches/main/message.html#message-structure-and-content'>NCHS Vital Records Messaging IG</a>.

 The profile includes: